genropy/genropy_saved/docs/genro/webpage_elements/controller/introduction.rst

 .. _controllers_attributes:

-common attributes
+commons attributes
 =================

-    Let's see all the controllers' common attributes:
+    Let's see all the controllers' commons attributes:

     * *_init*: Boolean; if True, the controller is executed when the line containing *_init* is read.
 Default value is ``False``.
 For more information, check the :ref:`controllers_init` example.
     * *_onStart*: Boolean; if True, the controller is executed only after that all the line codes are read.
 Default value is ``False``.
 For more information, check the :ref:`controllers_onStart` example.